jrgleason/psql-getting-started/labs/Complex_Search_Lab.md

         SELECT * FROM WORLD.CITY WHERE NAME LIKE 'J%';

     Notice the `'J%'` this is telling us that we are looking for records with J and then any number of letters (characters) after that J.
 1. **Question**: Now let's calculate the number of cities that begin with `J`.
-The ouput should look like this...
+The output should look like this...

          count
         -------